digiscot/digiscot-website/pages/charter.md

 </div>

-As a first step, why not ask some of your volunteers, customers or workforce to fill in the <a href="/files/BDS-assessment.pdf">Basic Digital Skills Assessment Questionnaire</a>
+As a first step, why not ask some of your volunteers, customers or workforce to fill in the <a href="/files/BDS-assessment.pdf">Basic Digital Skills Assessment Questionnaire</a> to help us paint a picture of the situation across Scotland

 ## Signatories